xalpol12/kuka-ar/README.md

 ### `Problem not found on this list?`
 If you encounter any bugs, issues or if you are missing any feature - feel free to submit an [issue](https://github.com/xalpol12/kuka-ar-all/issues).
 Describe a problem or feature as precisly as you can and mark it with proper label.

+### `Java jar command missing`
+To run `.jar` file, java JDK is required.
+Recommended version for this project is [Java JDK 17 Termurin](https://www.oracle.com/pl/java/technologies/downloads/#java17).

-## Contributions :accessibility:
+## Contribution :accessibility:
 Any contribution is welcome.
-If there are no issues currently requested by users, feel free to submit new one and get started working on it.
+If there are not any issues currently requested by users feel free to submit new one, and get started working over it.